A property’s low income housing tax credits (LIHTC) can be calculated by using a three-step process:

 “Qualified basis” is the amount of eligible basis that will be used to generate low income housing tax credits (LIHTC).
 The qualified basis is based upon the proportion of the property that will be used for affordable housing.

 The “applicable fraction” is the percentage of a property that is dedicated to serving low-income housing residents.
-The applicable fraction is the lower of (a) affordable units as a percentage of total units, or (b) low-income housing square footage as a percentage of total project square footage.
+The applicable fraction is the lesser of (a) affordable units as a percentage of total units, or (b) low-income housing square footage as a percentage of total project square footage.

 The “qualified basis” is equal to the eligible basis, multiplied by the applicable fraction.